In This Hub:

 Disneyland State of Mind / Hermit Crabs

-What I'm going to be talking about has roots in the works of Lawrence Gonzalez, Jonathan Haidt and me being incredibly hung over at Disneyland.
+These two models have roots in the works of Lawrence Gonzalez, Jonathan Haidt and me being incredibly hung over at Disneyland.
 Believe it or not, all were necessary.
 I wouldn't have recognized the importance of Gonzalez's work, if I hadn't had a hang over that day.
 I couldn't explain how deep this 'moral outrage' runs without Haidt.
-I'm talking about people who think they're right with God over what they do to you.
+With DSoM, I'm talking about people who think they're right with God over what they do to you for telling them "no.")

 You can skip straight to the Disneyland State of Mind (DSOM) and Hermit Crab Mindset (HCM).
 But, much of what's going on is unconscious, subconscious and dangerously self-righteous.
 The back story and foundations will help you understand and recognize these dangerous attitudes.
 Not just from the standpoint of you not falling into them, but you not being physically injured when you run across them.
-Because when you get cross wired someone in this state, you're dealing with a violent fantastic.
+Because when you get cross wired someone in the DSoM, you're dealing with a violent fanatic.